support@psrcompliance.com +91 87961 04190 WhatsApp

 This registration is model-specific, not brand-wide.
 That means:

-➤ Brand owner selling Smart TVs under your own brand
+Brand OwnerYou sell Smart TVs under your own brand name (even if someone else makes them)✔ Yes, mandatory

-➤ Online seller listing Smart TVs on Amazon, Flipkart, or other platforms
+Online SellerYou list and sell Smart TVs on Amazon, Flipkart, or other online platforms✔ Yes, mandatory

 Beyond compliance, BIS CRS certification offers real business benefits: